- 4-day, 3-night tour of Lisbon and its surrounding region, combining guided tours and free time

 After breakfast, the day is yours to do as you wish.
-Shop for souvenirs, or visit monuments like the Sé de Lisboa Cathedral, Foz Palace, the Jerónimos Monastery or the Monument to the Discoveries.
+Shop for souvenirs, or visit monuments such as Sé de Lisboa Cathedral, Foz Palace, Jerónimos Monastery or the Monument to the Discoveries.

 Hotel checkout is at noon; you may leave your luggage in the hotel storage room while you explore Lisbon on your own.